-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Utah veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans education benefits programs provided by the states.
+The following are the Utah veterans’ benefits programs in 2020.

 Tuition Waiver for Purple Heart Recipients

 Purple Heart recipients are eligible for a tuition waiver at all public institution of higher learning in Utah.
 This benefit can be used toward a degree up to and including a Master’s Degree.
 To receive this benefit the Veteran must submit proof that they have a Purple Heart to the State Institution they are attending.

 Scott B Lundell Tuition Waiver for Military Members’ Surviving Dependents

 Surviving dependents of service members killed in action on or after September 11, 2001 are eligible for a tuition waiver at state schools.

 Effective 1 July 2014 the Veterans Tuition Gap Program came into effect.
 This “funding” gap enables qualifying military Veterans to receive tuition assistance for the last school year at state institutions of higher education.